 Some smokers gain a little weight after they quit, usually 5-10 pounds.
 This happens because their metabolism temporarily slows down after stopping smoking.
 Also, right after quitting, ex-smokers often take in more calories than they burn off because they eat more than usual.
+This weight gain often reverses itself after about six months because the metabolism of ex-smokers returns to normal (i.e., higher level) at some point.

-Many ex-smokers are able to avoid weight gain altogether by eating a healthier diet after they quit.
+Many ex-smokers are able to avoid weight gain altogether by eating a more healthy diet after they quit.
 Ex-smokers often increase their activity level and burn off extra calories because they feel better.
 Some ex-smokers even lose weight since they can breathe better.
 This may be easier than you think because after you quit, you'll notice you have more energy and stamina to do things.